Brazil well prepared to cope with U.S. rate rise, minister says

 Spain's Economy Minister Luis de Guindos, speaking at the same event, said a U.S. rate increase could produce certain volatility and uncertainty but the U.S. Federal Reserve had done good work in preparing the ground for a rise.

-"I don't think it will have a significant impact (on the Spanish economy)," he said, at the event organized by Spain's El Pais newspaper.
+"I don't think it will have a significant impact (on the Spanish economy)," he said, at the event organised by Spain's El Pais newspaper.

 De Guindos said his impression was that the Fed had not yet decided if it would raise rates in October or later.